Thursday, November 21, 2024

 Ryusuke: When I started with the Petit Eva series, I had really round highlights that I tried to distinguish from other drawings.
 After two years when I was doing it, other mangaka or fan artists started drawing round highlights too.
 I got a little bit bored because everybody was doing it, it was no longer my style anymore.
 So now, I have another distinctive style of highlights like the diamond shape and I'll probably change it if people start catching up again.

 Also, I'm going to change my drawing style in the future.
 I want to try to add more of the American comic style into my pictures to the point where Japanese audience can watch it pleasantly.
 American people know anime just like Japanese people know American cartoons.
-I think adding a bit of these distinctive quality of the American comic into my drawing would be acceptable to the Japanese audience compared to before, which is why I would want to start adapting these American comic styles.
+I think adding a bit of these distinctive qualities of the American comic into my drawing would be acceptable to the Japanese audience compared to before, which is why I would want to start adapting these American comic styles.

 T-ONO: We know you mentioned brush strokes, which is unique.
-In American comics, most of them are fully colored with very detailed facial structures to the fine details, but anime is more abstract.
+In American comics, most of them are fully colored with very detailed facial structures to fine details, but anime is more abstract.
 Are there any other specific American comic style that you would like to incorporate into your art besides the ones mentioned before?

-I've been working on this manga called Usagi Rurikarakusa (ウサギルリカラクサ) since January 2010 and it was my first time drawing a manga that was not a comedy; instead it had a much more serious tone, which I can't over exaggerate the emotions.
+I've been working on this manga called Usagi Rurikarakusa (ウサギルリカラクサ) since January 2010 and it was my first time drawing a manga that was not a comedy; instead, it had a much more serious tone, which I can't over exaggerate the emotions.
 If they were angry, I can't just have a little comic, I can't do that anymore.
 I would need to have a much more serious tone in mind like the emotions on their face.
 Drawing serious emotions was pretty hard, but at the same time really interesting.

 When I was working on Usagi Rurikarakusa, I was reading a comic called Watchmen.
 In Watchmen, there is this dramatic emotion beneath the art while having a delicate facial expression.
 I actually got a lot of influence from the comic Watchmen as well, I tried very hard to create those expressions: not dramatic exaggeration, but delicate.
 It was really interesting for me.